Huldah Academic Legacy Awards Criteria

 - Volunteering in community outreach or festival preparation

-Category 3: Character and Covenant Identity
+Category 3: Character and Israelite Identity

 Nominees must reflect: